mikemwai/oncolyticnet/README.md

 ## Dataset

-The dataset used for this project can be downloaded [here](https://www.kaggle.com/datasets/obulisainaren/multi-cancer/data).
+The dataset used for this project can be downloaded [here](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection) or extract it from [here](dataset.zip).

 ## License